korc/onefile-websrv/README.md

           - `today` to make relation based on start of the day in server localtime
           - `q:` get duration relative to issue time from URL query
     - `exp` is by default set to `ts:+5m`, use `exp=` with empty value to explicitly disable JWT expiration
+    - `kid` can be used to set key id value in header.
+For setting claim with same name use `_claim` suffix.

 ##### Examples: